Jeff Clemens: Florida House of Representatives

 In 2010, following the inability of incumbent State Representative Bradenburg to seek re-election, Clemens ran to succeed her in the 89th District, which stretched from Greenacres to West Palm Beach and Hypoluxo in eastern Palm Beach County.
 In the Democratic primary, he defeated Brandenburg's husband, Peter Brandenburg, winning 60% of the vote.
 Advancing to the general election, Clemens faced Steven Rosenblum, the Republican nominee and a former pharmacy manager.
 He campaigned on his support for increasing funding for education, declaring that the state's low level of spending per student is a "source of embarrassment for every Floridian," and on opposition to offshore drilling, noting, "It's not just an environmental issue.
 It's an economic one.
 Florida's economy is largely based on tourism."
 Ultimately, Clemens defeated Rosenblum in a landslide, winning his first term in the legislature with 60% of the vote.

+While in the House, Clemens filed the first-ever Florida bill seeking to legalize medical marijuana.
+While the bill did not receive a hearing, it began a larger discussion that culminated in the passing of a constitutional amendment (Amendment 2, 2016) legalizing medical marijuana in 2016.
+He also sponsored a bill that would expand the possible locations for early voting to various government buildings and university campuses.